 MAS 102.
 Medical Terminology.
 3 Credits.

 This course provides students with a clear understanding of medical vocabulary.
 A workbook-text format is used to develop word-building activities that guide students through exercises that teach and reinforce medical terminology.
 Numerous and varied activities challenge students to understand and remember the significant concepts of medical word building.
-Audio cassettes provide reinforcement of pronunciation, definition of medical words, and spelling practice.
-Prerequisite: FYE 101, RDG 098, or placement.
+The online Medical Language Lab and the DavisPlus Resource Center provide reinforcement of pronunciation, spelling, definition of medical words, and basic anatomy and physiology of the body systems.
+Prerequisites: ENG 098, FYE 101, RDG 098, or placement.

 MAS 201.
 Medical Machine Transcription.
 3 Credits.

 This is a beginning medical transcription course designed to provide students with a working knowledge of the transcription of medical reports.
 Medical reports will be transcribed from ten individual case studies, each of which concerns a specific system of the body.
 The case studies have been taken from hospital medical records.
 The medical reports included are history and physical examinations, radiology reports, operative reports, pathology reports, requests for consultation, discharge summaries, and death summaries.
-Prerequisites: CIS 101 or placement, MAS 102.
+Prerequisites: EOA 106 or placement; MAS 130.
+Spring.

 MAS 206.
-Medical Assisting Lab Procedures.
+Medical Assisting Clinical and Lab Procedures.
 4 Credits.

 MAS 208.
 Principles Of Pharmacology.
 3 Credits.